luthraprerna/helloworld/_posts/2025-11-21-first-blog.md

 *Have the courage to walk your own path.*

-And just to be clear - in this blog, I am not going to talk about why society judges you or fear of judgment or any such cliché explanations.
+And just to be clear - in this blog, I am not going to talk about why society judges you or any such cliché explanations.
 **In this blog I’m here to tell you *how to resist pressure*.**

----

 # How to Resist Social Pressure